 This is a useful feature, all-be-it you are limited by the number of followers that you can send to at one time.

-Before you begin think of the groups that you might be able to setup with Instagram Direct and test this feature out.
+Before you begin thinking of the groups that you might be able to set up with Instagram Direct and test this feature out.
 We expand upon this more below.